First steps

 kubectl apply -f simple-rule.yaml

-The operator will read the rule file, bundle it and publish the bundle to all OPA instances.
+The operator reads the rule file, bundles it and publishes the bundle to all OPA Pods in the cluster.

 Make policy requests